richardax/Smart-Home-Controller/3xAA-sensor-board/README.md

 Setup:
 - Power up the device by inserting 3xAA batteries or by connecting a USB cable
 - The awake LED will turn on and the status LED will blink (meaning not connected)
-- Connect to the AP (WiFi) "rdnx-aa-xxxxxx" (xxxxxx representing the last three bytes of the MAC address)
+- Connect to the AP (WiFi) "rdnx-aa"
 - Enter 192.168.4.1 in a browser and choose your network

 In Home Assistant: